AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/api/optical-character-recognition.md

 ---
 keywords: OCR;text presence;optical character recognition
 solution: Experience Platform, Intelligent Services
-title: Optical Character Recognition in the Content and Commerce AI API
+title: Text Presence and Optical Character Recognition in the Content and Commerce AI API
 topic: Developer guide
 description: The Text Presence / Optical Character Recognition (OCR) service, when given an image, can indicate if text is present in the image.
 If text is present, OCR can return the text
 ---

-# Text Presence and Optical Character Recognition in the Content and Commerce AI API
+# Text Presence and Optical Character Recognition

 >[!NOTE]
 >